Why SSL Certificate Monitoring Matters

 Compliance and Regulations

-- PCI-DSS: Requirement 4 mandates encryption of cardholder data in transit
+- PCI DSS: Requirement 4 mandates encryption of cardholder data in transit

-- HIPAA: Technical safeguards must include encryption
+- HIPAA: Technical safeguards must include encryption for protected health information

 Getting Started with Monitoring